 Nurse practitioners gain a foundation of knowledge in their NP schooling, however their education is much shorter than that of physicians and consists of significantly fewer clinical hours.
 In fact, in some cases, nurse practitioners may receive just 3% of the hands-on patient care hours that physicians do in medical school and residency.
-In the workplace, however, NPs are a heavily relied-upon resource and may be expected to care for complex patients.
+In the workplace, however, NPs and PAs are a heavily relied-upon resource and may be expected to care for complex patients.
 In some settings, nurse practitioners are expected to provide as much as 80% of the care that physicians provide – but with far less formal training.

 This so-called “skills gap” presents a problem for new graduate NPs.
 Meeting the expectations of an employer who may not be set up to provide on-the-job learning is difficult, particularly when employers may not be set up to provide required support, mentorship and resources.
 Caring for complex patients is overwhelming as a less experienced nurse practitioner and results in uncertainty and dissatisfaction with the profession.

 Recognizing these inconsistencies between nurse practitioner education and practice, healthcare facilities began to create residency programs for NPs.
 These programs set the employer and NP up for success by providing adjusted expectations for performance and productivity as new graduates continue learning in practice along with a formal curriculum to build on the education NPs receive in school.

 Although gaining popularity, residencies and fellowships for nurse practitioners are still relatively rare.
 This breeds some confusion over the terms associated with post-graduate advanced practice education.
 So, just what is the difference between a residency and fellowship for NPs?

 A residency is a post-graduate program following NP school in your chosen specialty.
 So, for example, if you’re a family nurse practitioner, you might complete a residency in primary care.